What is an Interest Rate?

 International students need to realize that taking out a loan is not something they should be doing if they are not prepared for the consequences.
 Without a proper plan, many international students end up defaulting on their loans which causes serious repercussions in the future and impacts their chances of obtaining credit in the near future.

-Remember that when taking out a loan, it's important to have a financial plan before committing to one because while taking out student loans may sound like an easy way around paying for college, it can also come back and haunt you later down the line by destroying your credit score if you don't pay off your debts after graduation.
+Remember that when taking out a loan, it's important to have a financial plan before committing to one because while taking out student loans may sound like an easy way around paying for college, it can also come back and haunt you later down the line by affecting your credit score if you don't pay off your debts after graduation.
 Many international students find themselves making payments on their student loans well into adulthood.

 International students need to determine if taking out a loan is right for them.
 Will studying abroad in America be worth the interest rate at a future date?
 Students also have to consider their eligibility for loans because each has different terms and requirements that might not work with their personal situation.
 Some international students may prefer staying in their country or region instead of moving across the world so they should consider all of these factors before borrowing any money.